 Marlene: So… you want me to cut a quarter off this thing and give it to you?

-Richie: Supporting you did, that quarter would theoretically belong to me.
+Richie: Supposing you did, that quarter would theoretically belong to me.
 So…

 Marlene: You’re insane.
 Just take the mat.
 I don’t want it.